seoddhh/your-ai/CONTRIBUTING.md

-# Contributing to AI Spectrum
+# Contributing to Your AI

 Thank you for your interest in contributing to AI Spectrum!
 This document outlines the standards and guidelines for contributing to this project.